reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

   auto: 0074-stack
 ---

 Logging is a vital part of all applications and brings benefits to diverse personas from developers to operations, and even business owners.
+Spring Boot applications likewise need to capture relevant log data mainly to help us diagnose and fix problems arising in live environments.

-Spring Boot applications also capture log data using standard logging implementations.
-Spring Boot includes logback as a default implementation of a logger in its opinionated framework.
+The Spring Boot framework is preconfigured with logback as a default implementation in its opinionated framework.
 This article looks at different ways of configuring logging in Spring Boot.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-logging-dtls" %}